vippsas/vipps-developers/quick-start-guides.md

 After you have imported and updated the collections and environments, you can begin to run the calls.

-In general, there is a sequence to running these, so check in the applicable quick start guide for that API to see what to run first.
+There is a sequence to running these, so check in the applicable API quick start guide to see what to run first.

 Some methods require a `body` with information that is sent with the request.
 Vipps provides pre-populated test data, but this can be modified.